OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 ```

 ### Terraform
-Our charts repository specially 3rd party chart is not recorded anywhere, same for the chart version, we are now relying on jenkins parameters to provide these, also trying to know everything needs deployment requires looking around the git repository, my collegue Dusan, worked on enahncing and automating helm releases with Terraform but that will be a topic for another blog.
+Our charts repository specially 3rd party chart is not recorded anywhere, same for the chart version, we are now relying on jenkins parameters to provide these, also trying to know everything needs deployment requires looking around the git repository, my colleague Dusan, worked on enahncing and automating helm releases with Terraform but that will be a topic for another blog.

 Thanks for reading !
 Happy Helming